Fossil fuel phase-out: European Union

 It also leans on Horizon Europe, to play a pivotal role in leveraging national public and private investments.
 Through partnerships with industry and member States, it will support research and innovation on transport technologies, including batteries, clean hydrogen, low-carbon steel making, circular bio-based sectors and the built environment.

 The European Investment Bank contributed over €81 billion to help the energy industry between 2017 and 2022, in line with EU energy policy.
 This comprised nearly €76 billion for initiatives related to power grids, energy efficiency, and renewable energy throughout Europe and other parts of the world.

+Germany

+Germany has pledged to become carbon neutral by 2045.
+Speaking at the COP28 climate summit in Dubai, German Chancellor Olaf Scholz called for a phase-out of fossil fuels, including coal, oil and natural gas, and reiterated Germany's commitment to be climate neutral by 2045, saying: "The technologies are there: wind power, photovoltaics, electric motors, green hydrogen."

 India

 India is confident of exceeding Paris COP commitments.
 In the Paris Agreement, India has committed to an Intended Nationally Determined Contributions target of achieving 40% of its total electricity generation from non-fossil fuel sources by 2030.

 Japan

 Japan has pledged to become carbon neutral by 2050.

 United Kingdom

 The UK is legally committed to be carbon neutral by 2050, and moving away from the heating of homes by natural gas is likely to be the most difficult part of the country's fossil fuel phase out.
+Alternative green recovery legislative plans have been proposed by multiple groups to phase out fossil fuels as fast as technology allows.